Norwegian Yacht Voyages fleet

-The rebranded in 2017 ultra-luxury, all-inclusive cruise line intends to build all four expedition vessels classed as "mega yachts".
-The first ship (MY Caroline) is scheduled for delivery in May 2020.
+The rebranded in 2017 ultra-luxury, all-inclusive cruise line intends to build all four expedition vessels classed as "mega-yachts".
+The first ship (MY Caroline) is scheduled for delivery in 2023.
 MY stands for "motor yacht".

 The newbuild vessels are more yacht-like than ever before, as the smokestack is integrated into the superstructure's curvature, outlined by the rear windows.
 The stack disappears into the design, as does ship's singular sphere (housing the satellite antenna) located on top deck.
 The forward design elements - from angular windows to the near-vertical bow - are particularly edgier.
 And even the UFO-like yacht's observation lounge on the top deck sits back, closer to the stack, thus making for aerodynamic forecastle.
 However, the diamond-patterned Atrium's glass wall still remains.

 Each yacht has an aft-located Helideck with helipad (helicopter landing area), a full marina (with Zodiacs), mini-submarine, aerial drone, scuba diving equipment (hyperbaric chamber, wetsuits), water sports equipment (sea kayaks, bikes, etc).
 The hull is ice-strengthened (certified to run in 0,8 m / 2,6 ft of sea ice) allowing safe navigation in both polar regions (Arctic and Antarctica).